BobbyTables1337/Undutmaning25-Loken/README.md

 # Recap
 So now let us look at what we have so far.
+1. The encrypted USB.zip gives a file named Evilplans wich most likely is a Veracrypt version 1.26.15 volyme consisting of a inner and outer volume.
+2. We have a bunch of passwords that indicating a preferred password format beeing [satellitename][year] and an optional [!]

 Let's continue by digging deeper into the Windows catalog.